Middle School Camp Maranatha

 No refunds will be issued within 2 weeks of the trip.

-Note: If a student is not able to go because of Covid exposure/illness, a refund will be available to you.
+Note: If a student is not able to go because of COVID/illness, a refund will be available to you.

 MORE INFO